CrystalxxD/Yr11-Assessment-Task-1---Data-Science-Project/PROJECT_DEVELOPMENT.md

 ##### **By Chris Wong**
 -----
 ### <ins> **Requirement Definition** <ins>
-The code enables the users to find information on different type of pokemons through the systems code.
+The code enables the users to find information on pokemon through the systems code.

 ---
 ### <ins> **Functional Requirements** <ins>
 **Data Retrieval: What does the user need to be able to view in the system?**\
-The user will need to download the required datapacks for the code.\
+The user will need to download the required datapacks for the code.

 **User Interface: What is required for the user to interact with the system?**\
-The user will need to be able to open up terminal and type in required functions into it.\
+The user will need to be able to open up terminal and type in required functions into it.

 **Data Display: What information does the user need to obtain from the system?**\
-The user obtains pokemon  from the system
+The user obtains information on pokemon types, abilities, sound and stas from the system

 ---
 ### <ins> **Non-Functional Requirements** <ins>
 **Data Retrieval: What does the user need to be able to view in the system?**\
-The user will need to view the termanal that allows them to find out what they want to know in the system\
+The user will need to view the termanal that allows them to find out what they want to know in the system

 **Reliability: How reliable does the system and data need to be?**\
-The system needs to be relaiable and up to date\
+The system needs to be relaiable and up to date

 **Usability and Accessibility: How easy to navigate does the system need to be?
 What instructions will we need for users to access the system?**\
 We need instructions for the commands that will need to be inputed into the terminal